This article is a report of independent hiking from Wamena in the Baliem valley to the largest village of the Yalimo : Angguruk.

-I wanted to go to Angguruk by the Gunung Elite pass and then go back to Wamena by Ninia and Soba.
+I wanted to go to Angguruk by the Gunung Elite pass and then go back to Wamena by Ninia and Soba

-First day : Wamena to Kurima
+Day 1 : Wamena to Kurima

-I think Wamena is the worse city I’ve visited in Indonesia.
+I think that Wamena is the worse city I’ve visited in Indonesia.
 Accommodation are shitty and expensive.
 Least expensive I could come up for a single traveller was 250,000Rp.
 Racism from Western Indonesian towards native Papuan is very strong and the economic segregation is obvious

 After the river, you can either walk or take an ojek for 20,000Rp.
 Ask to be dropped in front of the police station and get your travel permit stamped.
 If you ask kindly, the police officer will let you sleep on the floor of the police station.